 Speeding Tickets Data from Montgomery County, NY

-Number of Speeding Tickets Given in Suffolk County, NY
+Number of Speeding Tickets Given in Montgomery County, NY

 |Year||# of Speeding Tickets|